pappijx/legoblocks/apps/docs/src/pages/HowToInstall/howToInstall.md

 # 📦 Installation Guide

-Get started with **headless-lego** in your React project with this comprehensive installation guide.
+Get started with **@legoblocks/ui** in your React project with this comprehensive installation guide.

 ---